Presentation of the Grant Award Notice to the CENTOURIS Institute

 Thomas Bösl, Director of Strategy & International Business Development for the RT/Raiffeisen Touristik Group, commented: “The unique feature of this project lies in the close connection between academia and practice.
-Through targeted knowledge transfer, medium-sized travel agencies and tour operators in particular will benefit, receiving crucial support to successfully meet the challenges they face.”
+Through this targeted knowledge transfer, small and medium-sized travel agencies and tour operators in particular will benefit, receiving crucial support to successfully meet the challenges they face.”

 (from left) Dr. Janine Maier (Project Manager, CENTOURIS, University of Passau), Harald Reischel (Managing Director of Kermax GmbH), Minister of Tourism Michaela Kaniber, Dr. Stefan Mang (Managing Director of CENTOURIS – University of Passau), Thomas Bösl (Director of Strategy & International Relations – Raiffeisen Touristik Group Holding RTG), and Michael Buller (Board Member of VIR – Association of Internet Travel Distribution)